DiluteYT/OpenGLTemplate/README.txt

 I also have added Main.cpp in src with the contents being the basic window generation code for glfw and glew.

-If you find any bugs or issues, or have any suggestions, please dont hesitate to contact me.
-Discord: Dilute#4192
-Gmail: wheniswhat2004@gmail.com